Group DF - international group of the companies, major investments are concentrated in the nitrogen, titanium and gas businesses. |

 In addition, at the chemical enterprise, there is an opportunity to see and try different technical areas, to better understand the specifics of various professions and their role.
 This brings such employees several levels higher.
 They start looking at the production differently.

+A technical profession is all about the future.
+“Techies” are moving the progress forward, make life comfortable, seek new opportunities.
+Remember the "green revolution", when the invention of mineral fertilizers made it possible to feed many people in the world.
 Year after year, the changes in the chemical industry are happening ever faster.
 Today's graduates with good technical knowledge and skills are the ones who will change global markets tomorrow.
 I am convinced that the future belongs to "techies".
 Not only in Ukraine, but all over the world.
-Therefore, if you have interest or enthusiasm about this area, then you should have no doubt.
+Therefore, if you have interest or enthusiasm about this area, then you should have no doubt. |